 Click here to view this awesome case

-Click here to read more about a computer case.
+Click here to read more about computer cases.

 Choosing a 'nice' case is very important because it adds style to your build.
 For instance, for your Home Theater PC (HTPC), a flashy design with a touchscreen adds 'bling' to your AV (audio video) component system.

 Some cases are equipped with power supplies while some aren't.
-The enthusiast would rather install his own since most installed power suppy units (PSUs) are sub-standard.
+The enthusiast would rather install his own since most installed power suppy units (PSUs) tend to be sub-standard.

 Form factor which is a measure of the dimensions and the design is also very important.

 The popular form factors are mini-ITX, small form factor, micro-ATX and ATX.
 BTX also appeared but disappeared in no time.

 The case or chassis houses your prized computer parts and is very often overlooked.
 This is a serious error because without efficient cooling and design, your system would be one huge 'furnace'.
 Purchase one that is upgradeable.